-A gassy stomach (common during pregnancy) may cause a belly to expand which may sometimes be wrongly interpreted as a baby bump.
+A gassy stomach (common during pregnancy) may cause the belly to expand, which may sometimes be wrongly interpreted as a baby bump.

 9. Wrong Due Date

-Are you second time pregnant, have crossed the 14th – 15th week and your baby bump is yet to be seen?
+Are you pregnant for the second time, have crossed the 14th – 15th week, and your baby bump is yet to be seen?
 Check with a healthcare professional if you have been given the correct due date.
-A wrong due date could result in confusion as you may think that the baby bump has appeared too early or too late.
+A wrong due date could result in confusion, as you may think that the baby bump has appeared too early or too late.

 10. Unborn Baby size

 In most cases, the size of the unborn baby influences an early or late baby bump.
 In case the unborn baby is small in size, the baby bump may be seen later than usual, and in case of a big size baby, it may show up early.